 - Automotive industry: component used in brake fluids

-- Detergent industry: used for the formulation of maintenance products
+- Detergent industry: used in the formulation of cleaning products

 OTHER COMMON USES